What is an Alliance Theatre Institute Residency?

 - Teachers gain professional learning in arts integration through the gradual release of responsibility and opportunities for differentiated instruction.

 Teaching artists provide coaching and instructional models for participating teachers.
 They guide teachers to make connections between the arts and curriculum content and address the value these connections have for student learning.
-Educators participating in AA4L Institute residencies are encouraged to form peer to peer learning communities.

 Students benefit from standards-based instruction, introduction to arts-integration strategies, an increase in learning engagement, and the opportunity to reflect upon and demonstrate new knowledge and understandings.